-Cranberries are essential at Thanksgiving, but what you don’t need is extra stress.
+While you don’t need extra stress when cooking this big dinner, you don’t want that wobbly canned cranberry sauce mold either.
 Good thing making a delicious, orange-scented, and not-too-sweet cranberry relish is so easy, you don’t even need a recipe, certainly not a complicated one.
 Here’s a simple, memorizable method that turns four ingredients into the perfect condiment for your holiday bird.
 When you’re ready to move on and tackle something a bit more complex, check out the recipes below.

 You can make your own delicious cranberry sauce in just about half an hour, which is hardly more time than fishing around for the can opener in the drawer, grinding open the can, and shaking the jellied cylinder out onto a dish.
 We’re exaggerating, but you get the idea—make your own!
+To this basic mix of ingredients, you can add more layers of flavor in the form of grated ginger, a splash of Port, a couple fresh sage sage leaves, or whatever else sounds good.
+Just keep the liquid ratio about the same.
 Get our Easy Cranberry Sauce recipe.

 If you’re into making cranberry sauce from scratch but you yearn for the jellied texture of canned, fear not.
 This recipe uses gelatin to set your cranberry relish into a jiggly, delicious Thanksgiving condiment.
 Get our Jellied Cranberry Sauce recipe.

 Related Reading: A Love Letter to Canned Cranberry Sauce

 Tannic pomegranate juice combines with crisp apples and sweet raisins for a tasty sauce that goes way beyond the Thanksgiving table.
 It’s best made at least one day ahead so the flavors can meld.
 Serve room temperature or warmed, which is kind of a revelation.
 Get our Cranberry Relish recipe.